If you’re in the market for a new condenser microphone, then look no further than the Audio-Technica 20 Series AT2035 Studio Microphone Cardioid.

 - and one-year warranty

-**It’s worth noting that most microphones don’t come with a stand, so definitely go out of your way to purchase a mic-stand, on which you can clip the shock mount onto.
+**It’s worth noting that most microphones don’t come with a stand, so definitely go out of your way to purchase a mic-stand like this one from Amazon, on which you can clip the shock mount onto.

 In terms of its construction, the 20 series from Audio Technica is hailed for the fact it’s made out of steel entirely, including the nice metal grill.
 Because of its build, the mic has some weight to it.